Facilitation as a design act

 Bracken & Novak — Universal Design in Postsecondary Education

-A strong higher-education anchor for understanding how universal design moves from theory into teaching, facilitation, and institutional culture.
+A strong higher education anchor for understanding how universal design moves from theory into teaching, facilitation, and institutional culture.
 Particularly useful for connecting facilitation practice to the governance and policy frameworks that shape what is possible in postsecondary contexts.

 Burgstahler — Inclusive Higher Education Scholarship